daviddaiweizhang/fraposa/README.md

 - Binary PLINK files for the reference set: `refpref_raw.{bed,bim,fam}`
 - Binary PLINK files for the study set: `stupref_raw.{bed,bim,fam}`
   - If no study set is given, FRAPOSA will only run PCA on the reference set and output the reference PC scores.

-- Reference population membership: refpref_raw.popu
+- Reference population membership: `refpref_raw.popu`
   - Without this file, the study PC scores will still be computed, but you will not be able to predict the population memberships for the study samples.
   - Format
   - Column 1 and 2: Family and individual IDs (same as in `refpref_raw.fam`)
   - Column 3: Population membership label

 ## Output files

 - Reference PC scores: `refpref.pcs`
 - Study PC scores: `stupref.pcs`
+- Study ancestry memberships: `stupref.popu`
 - PC plot: `stupref.png`